Posted on Industry Canada website:

 |5||P ≤ 14||14 < P ≤ 27|

 High- and low-power devices are also limited to a maximum power spectral density of 21 dBm/MHz and 8 dBm/MHz respectively.
 Devices using channel bandwidths other than those listed in Table 1 are permitted; however, the channel bandwidth shall not exceed 20 MHz and the devices shall comply with the maximum power spectral density limits of 21 dBm/MHz for high-power transmitters and 8 dBm/MHz for low-power transmitters.
 See SP 4940 MHz for antenna gain limits and operational restrictions for the device.

-For equipment with an antenna system that works with multiple transmitters, with different information transmitted by each transmitter to each receiver, the total power of the device shall be calculated as the sum of the powers from all the transmitters and it shall not be higher than the power limit specified in Table 1 for high-power devices according to the equipment’s channel bandwidth.
+For equipment using an antenna system that works with multiple transmitters, where different information is transmitted by each transmitter to each receiver, the total power of the device shall be calculated as the sum of the powers from all the transmitters and shall not be higher than the power limit specified in Table 1 for high-power devices according to the equipment’s channel bandwidth.

 Transmitter unwanted emissions shall be measured according to the method described in Section 4.3.

 On any frequency f, offset from the channel centre frequency fc by a separation fd (expressed as a percentage of the channel bandwidth), the power spectral density of the unwanted emissions for low- and high-power transmitters shall comply with the limits specified below in Table 2.
 Figure 1 shows the emission mask for low- and high-power transmitters.
 For equipment with multiple transmitters, the unwanted emissions of each transmitter shall comply with the emission limits based on the output power of the transmitter regardless of the total output power of the equipment (i.e. total output power from all the transmitters).

 |Minimum Attenuation (dB)|